 Nutrition

 Since the Irish Setter is quite active, Irish Setter puppies should always be fed high-quality dog food.
 Premium dog food for a sporting breed is necessary for the Irish Setter to get enough protein to help their muscles recover from strenuous exercise.
-Clean water should be made available at all times.

 Depending on your Irish Setter’s activity level, they have special nutritional needs.
 You can consult with your vet about your dog’s diet and nutrition for more specific advice.